ganeshwani7/algorithms/README.md

   2. Basically, value of elements which can be stored in the tree is restricted.

 Recommendations:
-  1. Good option for Van Emde Boas tree would be Red - black trees, which basically gives O(log n) time for all operations.
+  1. Good alternative for Van Emde Boas tree would be Red - black trees, which basically gives O(log n) time for all operations and gives the flexibility to use any range of numbers unlike VEB.

 Use:
   1. Very useful while implementing Heap, to extract min and max element from the tree.